-Any girl, trans or nonbinary youth ages 9-16 is welcome at camp - No prior musical experience is necessary!
-In 2022, all campers must show proof of COVID-19 vaccination at registration.
-While we love to see boys rock out, our mission is to serve and empower girls, trans or nonbinary folks as they are under-represented in the music industry.
+Any girl, trans or nonbinary youth ages 9-16 is welcome at camp - no prior musical experience is necessary!
+While we love to see boys rock out, our mission is to serve and empower girls, trans or nonbinary folks as they are very under-represented in the music industry.

 What if my child doesn’t have access to transportation?

 If campers and families feel comfortable and safe, She Rock encourages biking, walking and public transportation.
 We do our best to select central locations close to bus lines.
-However, if your family doesn’t have access to transportation, and if you are eligible for financial aid, there might be another option.
 We also have a carpool list of all families interested in carpooling that we send out a few weeks prior to camp.

 What if my child is a beginner or has never played an instrument before?